-- RNI Fellows should hold the Ph.D. or M.D. (or equivalent degree) at the time of award activation (July 1 – October 1, 2019).
+- RNI Fellows should hold at minimum the Ph.D. or M.D. (or equivalent degree) at the time of appointment (September 1, 2019).
 This fellowship is not intended for those of faculty rank.

-- RNI Fellows can be mentored by Duke faculty in any department, provided there is a regenerative biology or medicine component to the Fellow’s research plans.
+- RNI Fellows can be mentored by Duke faculty in any department, provided there is a broadly defined regenerative biology or medicine component to the Fellow’s research proposal.

 - RNI Fellows need not be US citizens or permanent residents.

 - RNI Fellows may not simultaneously hold any other fellowship that covers salary and benefits.

 The trainee (or prospective trainee committed to a Duke lab) should submit a research proposal and application upon acceptance of a postdoctoral position at Duke, no later than June 1, 2019.
 We encourage Duke PI’s to inform postdoctoral candidates of this potential RNI funding opportunity during recruitment.

 Required application materials and instructions are below.
 Applications will be assessed by an RNI award committee from a competitive pool.
 Questions about this announcement may be directed to RNI Research Analyst II, Amy Dickson (firstname.lastname@example.org; 919-684-6210).

 REQUIRED MATERIALS FOR THE RNI POSTDOCTORAL FELLOWSHIP

 To be submitted by the postdoctoral trainee (or prospective trainee committed to a lab at Duke)